Cinnamon Myrtle and Guayusa Blend

 Cinnamon Myrtle (Backhousia myrtifolia) is found in subtropical rainforests in Eastern Australia.
 It’s a native hardwood with leaves that give off a cinnamon-like aroma when crushed or rubbed.

 Indigenous people use Cinnamon Myrtle for various culinary and medicinal purposes.
-They would steep the leaves in hot water to make a delicious, nourishing tea.
+The leaves would be steeped in hot water to make a delicious, nourishing tea.

-They believe that Cinnamon Myrtle can treat heartburn, indigestion and other digestive issues.
+Cinnamon Myrtle was also used to treat heartburn, indigestion and other digestive issues.
 They also use it to treat colic, the intense crying and distress in an otherwise healthy infant.
 But beyond its medicinal value, the wood from Cinnamon Myrtle is incredibly strong and is used to create various hunting tools.

 Today, Cinnamon Myrtle is celebrated by both Indigenous and Non-Indigenous Australians for its wonderful, earthly flavour.
 It’s often used in curries, stews, herbal teas, biscuits and slices – adding subtle notes of cinnamon, nutmeg and pepper.